Myanmar’s military authorities have charged deposed leader Aung San Suu Kyi with corruption, the most serious charge laid against her till now.

 She faces six other charges relating to alleged illegal imports of walkie-talkies and inciting public unrest.

-The former state counselor was arrested on 1st February when the military seized power in a coup.
+The former state counsellor was arrested on 1st February when the military seized power in a coup.

 She has since been held under house arrest, and little has been seen or heard of her apart from brief court appearances.